 FYI – if you have a plan in place for SEO, content marketing and social media, congratulations, you can now tell your boss you have “Inbound Marketing” covered.

-If you have the budget, PPC advertising is an excellent tool to help drive traffic to your pages at launch.
-You can take a branding approach on the display network, driving traffic to your home page or you can dive right into lead generation ads on the search network with recruitment landing pages to drive registrations.
+If you have the budget, paid advertising is an excellent tool to help drive traffic to your pages when you launch your new course.
+You can take a branding approach on the display network, driving traffic to your home page, or you can dive right into lead generation ads on the search network with recruitment landing pages to drive registrations.
+The options are endless

 Launching a new program comes with lots of excitement and high expectations of success.
 By putting a launch plan in place and using these digital marketing tactics you can greatly improve your chances of being successful.